huettner94/dsa/src/00_banished_from_home.md

 Nowhere to go.\
 Our ottas are sailing, the shore out of view.\
 With the wind and our strength\
-through seas where noone yet has sailed.\
+through seas where no one yet has sailed.\
 Lead by our trust, in our god, Swafnir.

 Legends tell of a new world\